She asked me twice what I wanted for dinner, which really

 disturb the owners.
 The door opened to reveal an older man and a St. Bernard

-who greeted me with great enthusiasm.
-I explained that my father grew up on the
+dog that greeted me with great enthusiasm.
+I explained that my father grew up

 He smiled.
 “Of course, come in.”

-As he took me from room to room, he told me that the whole
+As he took me from room to room, he explained that the

-house had been renovated, rooms added, the attic was changed…
+whole house had been renovated, rooms were added, the attic was changed…

-“Oh, they were famous around here!
-The dance floor over the
+“Oh, those dances were famous around here!
+The dance floor

-barn is beautiful.
-It hasn’t been touched since the last shindig, except for
+over the barn is beautiful.
+It hasn’t been touched since the last shindig,

 “Will you show me?”